lsun20/MissAdapt/README.md

 `/lookup_tables/` contains pre-tabulated solutions to the adaptation problem over a grid of correlation coefficients.

-`adaptive_estimate.m` : a function that takes the input of the pre-tabulated solutions and outputs the adaptive estimates via a lookup table.
+`adaptive_estimate.m` : a function that takes the input of the pre-tabulated solutions and outputs the adaptive estimates via a lookup table as well as the max regret.

 `const_estimate.m` : a function that takes the input of the pre-tabulated solutions and outputs the adaptive estimates via a lookup table where the worst-case MSE is constrained to be no more than {5%,15%,20%} of $Y_U$.
 The default is set to 20%.